weygoldt/labstarter/2_data_analysis_project.md

 6. **Test Your Code**

-   - Implement unit tests using frameworks like `unittest` or `pytest`.
+   - If you write a python package, write unit tests using frameworks like `unittest` or `pytest`.
    - Keep tests in the `tests/` directory.

 7. **Handle Data Carefully**